userspace-xdp/userspace-xdp/bench/paper.md

 Help answer:

 - What is the performance improvement if we use inline helpers in AOT compile?
+See `dpdk inline helpers` vs `dpdk llvm jit`.

 ![xdp_observer](xdp-tcpclassify/ipackets.png)